 - IC1.7.1 Turbochargers or superchargers are allowed if the competition team designs the application.
-Engines that have been designed for and originally come equipped with a turbocharger are not allowed to compete with the turbo installed. - IC1.7.2 The restrictor must be placed upstream of the compressor but after the carburetor or throttle valve.
-Thus, the only sequence allowed is throttle, restrictor, compressor, engine. - IC1.7.3 The intake air may be cooled with an intercooler (a charge air cooler).
+Engines that have been designed for and originally come equipped with a turbocharger are not allowed to compete with the turbo installed. - IC1.7.2 Teams using turbocharger or supercharger should have following sequence:

+Restrictor Compressor Throttle Engine Intake - IC1.7.3 The intake air may be cooled with an intercooler (a charge air cooler).
 Only ambient air may be used to remove heat from the intercooler system.
 Air-to-air and water-to air intercoolers are permitted.
 The coolant of a water-to-air intercooler system must comply with Rule T8.1.